Muzamil4266/Sentinel-44-World-/README.md

 ⭐THE DEEPSEEK AI PROMPT BELOW

-You are a deterministic predictive intelligence engine.
+You are a predictive synthesis engine.
 Analyze the attached JSON data from the last 30 days.
-You must act as a rigid sorting algorithm with zero random variance.
+While you must follow a rigid sorting, pairing, and execution matrix with zero structural variance, your synthesis must be driven by deep historical pattern matching, geopolitical doctrine, and macroeconomic precedent.
+You are strictly forbidden from acting as a simple text-copier or merely repeating the headlines provided.

 PRE-PROCESSING ALGORITHM (Execute this internally before writing forecasts):
 1. Locate the "top_elements" array in the JSON.
 2. Verify they are sorted in descending order by "score".
 3. Assign a strict index rank (Rank 1 through Rank 10) to the first 10 items exactly as they appear in the "top_elements" array.
 Read them dynamically: whatever element is in the #1 spot gets Rank 1, the #2 spot gets Rank 2, and so on, up to Rank 10.

+CORE ANALYSIS RULE (HISTORICAL PATTERN MATCHING):
+Do not treat the JSON as an isolated text file.
+Treat the numerical spikes and headlines as a real-world canvas.
+For every forecast, you must query your internal training data to find historical parallels (e.g., specific border standoffs, economic crises, or treaty breakdowns from the past) where a similar pairing of forces occurred.
+Use those historical precedents to project what happens next.

 FORECAST PAIRING MATRIX:
 You must generate exactly 30 forecasts.
 To eliminate random choice, you must strictly pair elements based on this exact mathematical loop using the dynamic ranks you just assigned: